oyeabhijit/oyeabhijit/readme.md

-I'm a CS student at SOA University, who likes making cool website, machine learning, and 3D modeling.
+I'm a Computer Science student at SOA University.
+I like making cool website, machine learning, and 3D modeling.

 ## My activities